 ReqSuite® Requirements Manager (RM)

 The template definition aims at the creation of typesetting and table templates, which are ultimately mapped for the textual description of content elements in the course of the actual data collection process.
 To do this, select an existing content type in the corresponding list of the “Categories” view and click on the “Template” tab button.
-If the option “Textual description template required” is not activated for this category, it is not possible to create a description template.
-If this is not the case, you can create a description template in the form of a table or in plain text for this category, depending on how the elements of the content type are ultimately to be described.
+If the option “Input form required” is not activated for this category, it is not possible to create a description template.
+If this is not the case, you can create a description template in the form of a table or in plain text for this category, depending on how the elements of the content type are ultimately to be described (see Figure 1).

 - Add a table row: Select any attribute in the left attribute list and drag and drop it to the desired position as the row of the table template.
 The attribute name is now included in the left cell and its value in the right cell as text elements of the new table row.